Kundhanagurthy

-Kundhanagurthy is a village in Alur taluka, Kurnool district Alur of Kurnool district in Andhra Pradesh, India.
+Kundhanagurthy is a village in Alur taluka of Kurnool district in Andhra Pradesh, India.

 Village

 The village is located 14;km from Guntakal and 19;km from Aluru.
 It is connected by bus to both towns.

 Most of the people are farmers; there is only one crop a year because of the limited supply of rainwater.

 Temples

 The following temples are located in Kundhanagurthy: